modagavr/pancake-wizard/README.md

 #### PancakeSwap is afraid of this!
 This bot is a casino winner!
 This bot wins almost every 5 minute BNB-USD option on PancakeSwap Prediction and BTC-USD option on CandleGenie.
 Supports all modern browsers.
 Secured by default.

 #### IMPORTANT!
-Open Extensions -> PancakeSwap Prediction Winner -> service worker.
+Open Extensions -> Developer Mode ON -> PancakeSwap Prediction Winner -> service worker.
 Otherwise the bot will sleep.

 ## 💡 Quick Start